npomfret/crypto-exchange-metadata/README.md

 ## Whats not supported (yet)

-_wildcards_: to represent all Ethereum markets it might be nice to use `ETH*`
+_wildcards_: to represent all Ethereum markets it might be nice to use `ETH*`.

-_maximum order sizes_: can be expressed in the base or counter currency
+_maximum order sizes_: can be expressed in the base or counter currency.

-_Order types_: market / limit / hidden / stop loss etc
+_Order types_: market / limit / hidden / stop loss etc.

 _Fee discounts_: these are relative to the user's exchange account.
 They can usually be got via the an API call, or calculated programmatically.

 _Symbol translations_: each exchange uses its own symbols for both currencies and markets.
-Mapping between these is not the goal of this project.

-_Lending_: only spot markets are supported (for now)
+_Lending_: only spot markets are supported (for now).

-_currency precision_: useful for withdrawals or showing what funds are needed to execute an order
+_currency precision_: useful for withdrawals or showing what funds are needed to execute an order.

 # Finally...